monch1962/kube-local-env/README.md

 Running your own Ollama server & web UI is becoming a fairly common use case.

+First set up a network within Podman to allow Ollama to be accessed from other pods.
+This isn't strictly necessary, but is likely to come in handy later
+- `podman network create --driver bridge ollama-net`

-If you were previously running a pod named `ollama-kube` let's delete it so we can start with a clean slate:
+If you were previously running a pod named `ollama-web` let's delete it so we can start with a clean slate:
-- `podman pod rm ollama-kube`
+- `podman pod rm ollama-web`

 First set up a pod to contain all the comtainers.
 This allows us to manage both the Ollama server & the OpenWeb UI together, as it probably doesn't make sense to manage them separately:
-- `podman pod create --label ollama-kube --name ollama-kube -p 11434:11434 -p 3000:8080`
+- `podman pod create --label ollama-web --name ollama-web -p 11434:11434 -p 3000:8080 --network ollama-net`

 Note that the above command will lead to Open WebUI being exposed on TCP/3000; if you wish to use a different port, then change the `3000` in the above line to a different value

 Next set up the Ollama container inside the pod, and start serving a LLM:
-- `podman run --pod ollama-kube -d --name ollama -v ollama_volume:/root/.ollama ollama/ollama:latest`
+- `podman run --pod ollama-web -d --name ollama -v ollama_volume:/root/.ollama ollama/ollama:latest`
 - `podman exec ollama ollama run phi3`
 - `podman exec ollama ollama run nomic-embed-text`